 When administered at the peak of disease, these two drugs showed a striking reversal of disease severity.
 At the pathological level, MS is a disease in which the immune system attacks the protective myelin sheath, a type of insulation that covers nerves, ultimately disrupting communication between the brain and the body and leading to nerve deterioration.

 To prevent neural degeneration requires remyelination through new oligodendrocytes, which create the myelin sheath.
-These two drugs, miconazole and clobetasol, were found to treat the source of the problem by reversing this process, increasing the number of new oligodendrocytes and enhancing remyelination.
-"Current therapies focus on stopping immune system attacks, slowing the progression of the disease.
 Psychological Medicine - Abstract - The neuropsychology of antisocial personality disorder.
 The-neurobiology-of-antisocial-personality-disorder.pdf.
 Brain hyper-connectivity and operation-specific deficits during ari...
 Stress acts cumulatively to precipitate Alzheimer...
 [J Neurosci.
 2011.
 Slide Show: The Neural Control of Visually Guided Eye Movements A-1.
 Sickle Cell and the Brain.
 I.